 Significance of Children’s Day

-The significance of children’s day lies in understanding the fact that children are the basis of any nation and proper attention needs to be given to them for bringing them up as investing in the youth and for the youth is never a waste.
+The significance of Children’s Day lies in understanding the fact that children are the basis of any nation and proper attention needs to be given to them for bringing them up as investing in the youth and for the youth is never a waste.
 Not only in India but throughout the world a large percentage of youth has been degrading in the absence of the right way of living and are falling for intoxication, vulgarity, and greed for dowry, etc.

 A degree is not enough to teach a youngster how one should lead one’s entire life.
 To maintain their name, fame and social status in society, people have neglected humanity and have increased their greed for money more than ever.
 And because of this less attention, youth have started to become mannerless, succumbing to the trap of social evils existing in the society.
 Hence the true significance of this day is to give our children the right way of living to get their welfare done.

-The Right Way Of Living
+The Right Way of Living

 Talking about the solution of the above said problems which can only be achieved by adopting an appropriate way of living which is further only possible by acquiring true spiritual knowledge from a Complete Saint.
-Because after acquiring the right spiritual knowledge one gets to know that the bad deeds we are doing here are just a poison and is keeping us away from our prime motive of attaining salvation from this human life.
+Because after acquiring the right spiritual knowledge one gets to know that the bad deeds we are doing here are just a poison and are keeping us away from our prime motive of attaining salvation from this human life.
 Hence a pious soul is the one who takes a step back from all the social evils upon understanding the true spiritual knowledge.

 Presently, Saint Rampal Ji Maharaj from Haryana, India is the one who is the only Complete Saint present for our welfare.
 It is the power in His word and the discourses of Saint Rampal Ji that a devotee leaves all their bad habits upon taking Naam Diksha (initiation) from Him.
 And He is proving day by day to the entire humankind that the Way of Living given by Him is the one to trust upon as He is the only one with authentic knowledge that can automatically benefit the entire humankind.
-For more information one can order for free and read His Sacred book WAY OF LIVING.
+For more information one can order for free and read His Sacred Book WAY OF LIVING.